warquise/VPN-Deployment/README.md

 # VPN Deployment Project on AWS
-# AWS OpenVPN Deployment Guide

-This guide provides step-by-step instructions on how to deploy OpenVPN on Amazon Web Services (AWS) using an EC2 instance.
+This guide provides step-by-step instructions on how i deployed A VPN using OpenVPN on Amazon Web Services (AWS)

 ## Table of Contents